Stefan Koim

 7:30 PM, Theater Bielefeld

-Concert with Bielefelder Philharmoniker
+Bielefelder Philharmoniker

 Concert with Cembaless

-Concert with Bielefelder Philharmoniker
+Production with Bielefelder Philharmoniker

 7:30 PM, Theater Bielefeld